FlorianEagox/QuizletQuery/README.md

 The `URL` field can be used in a link like:
 > https://Quizlet.com/url

-Somtimes the webscraping won't find the answer to some of the questions, so the answer field will be blank.
+Sometimes the webscraping won't find the answer to some of the questions, so the answer field will be blank.
 If during the search, your question isn't found in any flashcards, the status will be changed to `not_found`, and the program will return the full knowledge base.
 #### Errors
 * If no question is specified, the server returns 400
 * If the `expiration` is not between 0 and 30 minutes, the server returns 400
 * If the server cannot find the knowledge base found, it will return 404
-* If an error occoured in the process of googling the question, (possibly due to the maximum # of requests, 501)
+* If an error occurred in the process of googling the question, (possibly due to the maximum # of requests, 501)

-### Knowledge base
+### Knowledgebase
 This can be used to get a full knowledge base without asking a question.
 > `/kb/<knowledge_base_token>`